How Can I Be Over the Legal Limit After Only One Drink?

 - Other medical conditions.

-For example: If you weigh 140 pounds and have 3 drinks (note what a drink equals above) in an hour, your blood alcohol level will be at .08%, the legal limit.
-If your stomach is empty, or if you are tired, on medications, or emotional, less than 3 drinks in an hour can have a significant effect on you.
+For example: If you weigh 140 pounds and have 3 drinks in an hour (note what a drink equals from the information above), your blood alcohol level will be at .08%, the legal limit.
+If your stomach is empty, or if you are tired, on certain medications, or experiencing heightened emotions, fewer than 3 drinks in an hour can have a more significant effect on you.

-- The first thing affected after drinking alcohol is a person’s judgment.
-This means that you may think you can drive safely when you can’t.
+- A person’s judgment is the first thing affected after drinking alcohol, which means you may think you can safely drive when you can’t.

-- Alcohol also affects your vision and reduces your alertness and response time.
+- Alcohol affects your vision and reduces your alertness and response time.

 - Alcohol affects you differently at different times.
 If you are upset, overtired, or have an empty stomach, drugs or alcohol may have a stronger effect on you.

-- Physical exercise, black coffee, fresh air, and cold showers DO NOT effectively help sober someone up.
-Only time will help.
+- Physical exercise, black coffee, fresh air, and cold showers do not effectively help sober someone up.
+Only the passage of time helps.

-- It takes over one hour to cancel the effects of one “drink”.
+- It takes over 1 hour to cancel the effects of 1 drink.

-- Mixing drugs and alcohol can produce a strong reaction, even if the drugs are prescribed by your doctor or are over-the-counter medications.
+- Mixing drugs and alcohol can produce a strong reaction, even if your doctor prescribed you the drugs or they are over-the-counter medications.

 More than half of all Florida accidents in which someone is killed involve a driver who has been drinking or taking drugs.
-Alcohol and drugs can:
+Alcohol and drugs: